matsaragas/ML-for-Trading/README.md

-* **Trailing P/E** (Price-to-Earnings Ratio) is a valuation metric that compares a company's current stock price to its earnings per share (EPS) over the past 12 months (trailing 12 months)
+* **Trailing P/E** (Price-to-Earnings Ratio) is a valuation metric that compares a company's current stock price to its earnings per share (EPS) over the past 12 months (trailing 12 months) `Traling PE = current stock price / EPS over the last 12 months`.
-  $$Traling PE = $$.
 It provides insights into how much investors are willing to pay each for each dollar of earnings the company generated in the past